Digital Marketing Services London

 - •Re-engagement campaigns: structured sequences to reactivate dormant subscribers before list health deteriorates

-- •Broadcast newsletters: regular value-led communications - education, insights, case studies - that maintain the relationship between purchase cycles
+- •Broadcast newsletters: regular value-led communications, education, insights, case studies, that maintain the relationship between purchase cycles

-- •Event and launch sequences: pre-event warmup, launch day, post-event follow-up for product launches, webinars, and promotions
+- •Event and launch sequences: pre-event warm-up, launch day, post-event follow-up for product launches, webinars, and promotions

 - •Product or service interest: segments based on which pages they have visited, which emails they have clicked, and what they have purchased